Enjoy the most beautiful places in our stunning region

 Castle used as a training centre for the Deutsche Bundesbank

 The extensive building complex changed hands several times in the 20th century but has been owned by the Deutsche Bundesbank since 1974.
 After a period of reconstruction work, it became a college for the trainees of the upper grades of the German civil service.
 Unfortunately, in order not to disturb the hard-working students, it’s not possible to visit the castle itself.
-However, the castle grounds are open to visitors from Monday to Friday between 8 am and 5 pm.
-On weekends, the grounds may only be accessed during our guided tours.
+Due to the pandemic, it is also not permitted to enter the castle grounds.

 With its floodplain landscapes, marshes and biotopes, the Oberes Wiedtal is home to many plant and animal species, which is why the 204-ha site was declared a nature conservation area in 2008, the largest in the Westerwald, and home to many protected species, including the red kite, grey heron, and black and grey-headed woodpeckers.